-The aggregate market value of the voting shares held by non-affiliates of the registrant, based upon the closing sale price of the shares on September 28, 2018, the last business day of the registrant's second fiscal quarter on the Nasdaq Global Select Market, was \$7,359,961,924.
-For purposes of this disclosure, voting shares held by persons known to the Registrant to beneficially own more than 5% of the Registrant's shares and shares held by officers and directors of the Registrant have been excluded because such persons may be deemed to be affiliates.
-In the case of 5% or greater shareholders, we have not deemed such shareholders to be affiliates unless there are facts and circumstances which would indicate that such shareholders exercise any control over the Registrant, or unless they hold 10% or more of Registrant's share capital outstanding.
+'es ⊠ No □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ ersons ecaus and cire The aggregate market value of the voting shares held by non-affiliates of the registrant, based upon the closing sale price of the shares on September 25, 2020, the siness day of the registrant's second fiscal quarter on the Nasdaq Global Select Market, was \$12,279,578,459.
+For purposes of this disclosure, voting shares held by s known to the Registrant to beneficially own more than 5% of the Registrant's shares and shares held by officers and directors of the Registrant have been excluded se such persons may be deemed to be affiliates.
+In the case of 5% or greater shareholders, we have not deemed such shareholders to be affiliates unless there are facts cumstances which would indicate that such shareholders exercise any control over the Registrant, or unless they hold 10% or more of the Registrant's share capital ading.
 This determination is not necessarily a conclusive determination for other purposes.

-As of May 3, 2019, there were 166,598,546 shares of the Registrant's share capital outstanding.
+As of April 23, 2021, there were 168,439,978 shares of the Registrant's share capital outstanding.